Peanut Butter Protein Balls

 Sharon Rhodes

-With only three healthy ingredients, this Peanut Butter Protein Balls recipe is the easiest thing you will do all day.
-With a soft cookie dough texture and taste, it is hard to eat just one.
+With only three healthy ingredients, this peanut butter protein balls recipe is the easiest thing you will do all day.
+With a soft cookie dough texture and taste, it is perfect for quick snacks or even a wholesome dessert.

 Prep Time 5 minutes